of

 Elif Levin

-1. Hardening of the system.
+1. Hardening the system.

-2. Patch Management.
+2. Patch management.

 3. 2-factor authentication.